Gambling and online casinos in Qatar

 (Qur'an, Surah "Al-Ma'ida," verses 90-91)

-not just as a violation of the law, but as a sin against faith.
+Thus, any form of money gambling in Qatar is seen not simply as a violation of the law, but as a sin against faith.

 Legislation and punishments

-Qatar is one of the few countries in the world,- where anti-gambling laws have real legal force
+Qatar is one of the few countries in the world where laws against gambling have real legal force and are applied even against foreign citizens.

 Main provisions:1.
 Qatar Penal Code (Art.
 274-277) - prohibits the organization and participation in gambling.